UlfTroppens/hpclab-setup-node/README.md

 # hpclab-setup-node
-Configures node for use in hpclab environment
+Ansible role to setup node for hpclab environment

+The setup of a node includes:
+* Configuration of host name and domain name